Paolin83/COVID19_SEIR_model/draft_analysis_Italy.md

 R0 passes from a value of 3.16 in the initial phase to an estimated value of 1.87 at the ending of the 14-days forecast.

-We want to make a short term forecast (14 days) with 3 scenario:
+We want to make a short term forecast (14 days) with 3 scenario, based on the number of exposed people:

-\-Scenario 1: 10 exposed people for each COVID-19 case (no restrictions made or even no effects)
+\-Scenario 1: 10 exposed people for each COVID-19 case (no home restrictions made or even no effects)

 \-Scenario 2: 5 exposed people for each COVID-19 case (-50% exposed
 people)